 What is an archives and why should you care?

-The WLA is participating in Archives Month by weekly features on the website and Facebook page.
-To get started, here is a post by Director Nancy Freeman, first published in September’s BROAD magazine.
+The WLA is participating in Archives Month with weekly features on the website and Facebook.
+To get started, below is a post by Director Nancy Freeman, first published in the September 2015 issue of BROAD magazine.

 What is an archive and why should I care?

 Who saw the movie National Treasure?
 You know, the one with Nicolas Cage and Justin Bartha who go to the National Archives and steal the Declaration of Independence.
 And has anyone reading this watched the TV show “Who Do you Think You Are?” where celebrities trace their genealogy?

 The National Archives is featured in National Treasure because that’s where the Declaration of Independence is.
 While the media doesn’t accurately portray how a real archivist or historian would touch, let alone steal, the Declaration of Independence (never, ever, ever touch a historic document the way Nick Cage does), I love that the National Archives is so prominently featured in the movie.